Far Cry 6 Radio Libertad - how to fix radio towers for Bicho

 Far Cry 6 Radio tower 2

 The second Far Cry 6 Radio Libertad radio tower is by this apartment block and the switch you need to pull is on the roof.
-The grapple points make appear like there's some fancy climbing to be done but you just need to reach the vines on the lower roof you can climb to reach the top.
+The grapple points make appear like there's some fancy climbing to be done but you just need to reach the lower roof where you can use some vines to climb to the top.
 Once on top of the building you should see the switch behind a locked gate - just shoot the padlock though the chain link (you might need a bit of an angle) and then go through to fix the tower.

 Far Cry Far Cry 6 Radio tower 3